sagemath/trac_to_gh/Issue 5911.md

 # Issue 5911: greatly improve the documentation one gets from Graph?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5911

 Original creator: was